MLM Solutions

 Dynamic Compression in MLM Software is a feature or mechanism in the compensation plan that automatically bypasses inactive or non-qualified members when calculating commission for their upline.

-When your MLM software calculates the team sales commission or level commission for a distributor, instead of considering zero commission from an inactive distributor, it removes them from the calculation and brings the next qualified distributor from the downline at the inactive distributor’s place.
+When your MLM software calculates the team sales commission or level commission for a distributor, instead of considering zero commission from an inactive distributor, it removes them from the calculation and brings the next qualified distributor from the downline to the inactive distributor’s place.

 Note: MLM dynamic compression only moves the next qualified distributor to the inactive distributor’s place for calculating commissions, and it doesn’t change hierarchy.